KIT-MRT/iv2023_workshop_bridging_the_gap/index.md

 ## Organizers

 The workshop is jointly organized by researchers from Karlsruhe Institute of Technology, University of Applied Science Esslingen, FZI Research Institute of Information Technology and Mercedes Benz AG.
+The organizers are:

 - **Frank Bieder**, PhD Student at FZI Research Center for Information Technology
 - **Haohao Hu**, PhD Student at Karlsruhe Institute of Technology